As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 Sally’s Baking Addiction, Sally’s Candy Addiction, and Sally’s Cookie Addiction: while I am personally friends with Sally and may be a bit biased, I think Sally’s cookbooks are so amazing.
 Her first book is a general cookbook, and I’ve made so many of the recipes, all of which have been a hit.
 I even have the shortbread crust from the lemon bars in that book as the base for my blueberry lemon pie bars.
 She’s great, and she’s one of my biggest influences and mentors.

-Hello, Cookie Dough: this cookbook is new to me, and you may remember that I shared a recipe from this book a few weeks ago– chocolate chip cookie dough ice cream pie.
+Hello, Cookie Dough: this cookbook is AWESOME, and you may remember that I shared a recipe from this book– chocolate chip cookie dough ice cream pie.
 This book is FULL of edible cookie dough recipes, and Kristen is just the sweetest.
 It’s actually a great read… Is that weird to say about a cookbook?
 Probably. #bakerproblems

 Well… That’s all she wrote!